Welcome to our Drivers School Page!

 Read through this article.
 Lots of useful information.

 Get a tech inspection.
 Your car needs to be safe and mechanically sound!
 We have a technical inspection form you can take to your dealer or an independent shop.
+Note: Instructors and pre-approved A Solo drivers may, at their option, perform their own technical inspection.
 You must bring the completed form to registration at the track, or you will not be permitted to drive.
+No technical inspections will be performed at the race track.

 Get a helmet.
 See above for our helmet requirements.

 Pack the right clothes.
 We recommend comfortable clothes, including loose fitting pants, shirts, sweaters, etc. Flat-soled sneakers or similarly treaded shoes are recommended.
 Full Nomex race gear is very seldom worn by students and not often worn by instructors.
 We run in the rain, so be prepared with rain gear.

 Food and drinks.
-Lunch is not provided at our two-day schools.
+Lunch is not provided at our schools.
 Food can be purchased at the track and also is available at locations 10-15 minutes from the track.
 You should bring a cooler for snacks and drinks—it’s important to say hydrated!

 Bring your forms.
 Remember to pack your Tech Inspection form and waivers in a convenient place for registration at the track.

 TRACK DAY PREPARATION AND PROCEDURES

-This list will help you to prepare when you show up on Saturday morning.
+This list will help you to prepare when you show up on the day of the school.

 *Get a good night’s sleep.
 It will be a long, busy day, and alert students are safe students.

 *Upon arrival, empty your car, including your glove box and trunk, of all loose objects.
 Remove all car mats, too.
 And don’t forget to close your car’s hood and sunroof before going on track.

 *Proceed to registration.
-At registration you will sign the liability waiver, and you will receive your wristband and student registration packet that includes your car numbers, nametag, track map, and a schedule.
+At registration you will sign the liability waiver, and you will receive your wristband and student registration packet that includes your car numbers and a schedule.

 *Place your numbers and letter designating your run group (A, B, C, D) in accordance with your registration packet instructions.